 “Some people keep unwanted gifts out of loyalty to the person who gave it to them, to which I say, if it’s a genuine friendship, then keeping the gift can get in the way of it.
 Every time you look at the object or think about it, you remember your disappointment and your energy drops.
 As the old saying goes, it truly is the thought that counts.
 It’s far better to accept the love that was given with the gift and let the physical item go.”

-If you received gifts that didn’t spark joy this holiday season, follow the tips below:
+If you received gifts that didn’t spark joy this holiday season, follow the 3 simple tips below:

 Find out why your home is still cluttered.